stand4nlp/stand4nlp.github.io/_pages/call.md

 Important dates:

-- Submission deadline: anytime by January 24
+- Submission deadline: anytime by January 24 (Anywhere on Earth)
 - Notification of acceptance: within a few days of submission